Dan-Ben/OOP-Wimbledonapp/README.md

-This application was made for our first year Object Oriented Programming module.
+This application was a team project made for our first year Object Oriented Programming module.
 It is a small sports event based app containing details and media on the event such as dates, players, results, images and a video.

 ![OOP-Wimbledon profile](https://raw.githubusercontent.com/Dan-Ben/OOP-Wimbledonapp/master/Screenshots/wimbledon.JPG)